microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.QLinearWhere"></a><a name="com.microsoft.qlinearwhere">**com.microsoft.QLinearWhere**</a>

-  Return elements, either from X or Y, depending on condition.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.